You are here :

 The chief executive’s salary was reduced by £50,000 when our new chief executive, Lesley Seary, started in June 2011.
 This is one of the lowest salaries for a chief executive in London and significantly lower than private sector organisations with an equivalent turnover.

-All of our senior officers’ salaries are published online and you can see them here .
+Information on senior officers' salaries is published online and you can see them here .

 How does the council’s pension scheme work?

-Pensions contributions are defined nationally by the local government pension scheme (LGPS), though these contribution rates are subject to review following the recent government review led by Lord Hutton.
-The pension is currently based on the final salary, and the normal pensionable age is 65.
+The pension is currently based on career average salary, and the normal pensionable age is 65.
 You cannot start collecting your pension before the age of 55.

 Other public sector schemes are slightly different.
 For example in the civil service scheme employees currently pay 1.5% - 3.5% towards their pensions, though this is under review too.
 The local government scheme is funded, meaning that the fund is invested so that it generates returns which will help pay for the pensions.